nkorsakov-tw/qa.md/test-plan.md

 - Create orders with discounts and voids.
 - Open the Home page.
-- Verify that all tiles have some numbers.
+- Verify that all tiles display numbers.
 - Switch between different timeframes and observe how the data changes.
-- Check the are the values realistic including the comparisom between various periods.
+- Check if the values are realistic, including comparisons between various periods.

 ### Spaces

-- Click add new space.
+- Click 'Add new space'.
 - Verify that all features (Use special price & Use secondary VAT) are available.
-- Verify that you cannot enter in the 'Start from' field already existing number of the table.
-The system must prevent this kind of action.
+- Ensure you cannot enter an already existing table number in the 'Start from' field.
+The system should prevent this.
-- Tick the checkbox 'Use special price', and the capability to set the price for the newly created space must appear in articles section.
-Check it.
+- Tick the 'Use special price' checkbox and verify that the option to set prices appears in the articles section.
-- Click 'Edit space'.
-- Verify that all features (Use special price & Use secondary VAT) are available.
+- Click 'Edit space' and verify that all features are still available.
-- Verify that you are able to rename this space.
+- Verify that you can rename the space.
-- Click 'Modify table plan'.
+- Click 'Modify table plan' and try to rearrange the tables, delete tables, and add new ones.
-- Try to change the disposition of the tables.
-- Try to delete tables.
-- Add new tables.
-- Add visual elements.
+- Add visual elements and change the background.
-- Change background.
-- Try to zoom the space.
+- Try zooming in and out of the space.
-- Activate the grid and move the table using this grid.
+- Activate the grid and move tables using it.
-- Click on the table, verify that you are able to change the settings (Table number, Seats count, Shape, Height, Width, Rotation angle, 'Don't show seats').
+- Click on a table to check that you can change its settings.
-- Change the size of the table.
+- Change the table's size and try duplicating tables.
-- Try to duplicate the tables.
-- Click on the 'Undo' button.
+- Click the 'Undo' button and verify its functionality.
-- Verify that you are able to spin the table.
-- Verify the restore button.
-- Ensure that all other buttons here work.
+- Test the 'Restore' button and other buttons on the interface.
-- Click 'Cancel' to test that you can refuse changes.
+- Click 'Cancel' to verify that you can discard changes.
-- Make changes again and click 'Save' to ensure that modifications will be preserved.
+- Make changes again and click 'Save' to ensure they are preserved.
-- Switch between different spaces.
+- Switch between spaces and verify that a warning appears if you have unsaved changes.
-- If you have unsaved changes you should be prompted "Do you really want..?".
-Check that the notification appears.
-- Try to delete the existing space.
+- Try deleting a space.
-- Open POS, verify that newly created space is available and compare it with the Table plan that you've modified in the Back Office.
+- Open the POS to verify that the new space is available.
+Compare it with the modified Table Plan in the Back Office.

 ### Payment methods

 - Click 'Add new payment method'.
-- Check that not occupied by other payment methods numbers are available.
+- Verify that numbers unoccupied by other payment methods are available.
-- Choose different payment kinds and check that all provided scrollbars are appropriate.
+- Choose different types of payments and verify that all corresponding scrollbars are appropriate.
-- Try to modify an existing payment method.
-- Try to delete an existing payment method.
-- Try to duplicate an existing payment method.
-- Try to search the specific payment method by using the line 'What are you looking for?'.
+- Modify, delete, duplicate, and search for payment methods.

 ### VAT levels

-- Verify the presence of the default VAT levels.
+- Verify the default VAT levels are present.
-- Click 'Add new VAT'.
-- Check that not occupied by other VAT levels letters are available.
+- Click 'Add new VAT' and check that unoccupied VAT level letters are available.
-- Try to set the VAT value more than 100%.
-The system must prevent this action.
+- Try setting the VAT value to more than 100%.
+The system should prevent this.
-- Try to modify an existing VAT level.
-- Try to delete VAT level.
-- Try to duplicate VAT level.
+- Modify, delete, and duplicate VAT levels.

 ### Equipment